 Seven skills you need to become a front-end developer

 Think of back-end development as what happens under the hood, encompassing the technical aspects of a website.
-Front-end design, on the other hand, centers on how users interact with your platform, and the individual components that execute its functionality.
+Front-end design, on the other hand, centres on how users interact with your platform, and the individual components that execute its functionality.

-Everything from search bars to interactive buttons falls under the umbrella of front-end development, which spans the breadth of all elements a user could interact with on your site, as well as the overall design aesthetic and color schemes used.
+Everything from search bars to interactive buttons falls under the umbrella of front-end development, which spans the breadth of all elements a user could interact with on your site, as well as the overall design aesthetic and colour schemes used.

 Studies have shown that a well-designed user interface (UI) boosts a website’s engagement levels and conversation rates, stressing the importance of prioritizing front-end development, especially if you’re running a small business trying to make a name for itself.

 In light of how crucial front-end development is in today’s age, we’ve rounded up the most important skills you need to master to kickstart a career in the field.

 As summarised above, a front-end developer is a developer who is in charge of all visible content on a website.
 This includes the design, development, and implementation of the web page itself as well as the upkeep of code to ensure the website functions smoothly and meets user expectations.

 Adapt to thrive: Evolving customer experience in the face of a pandemic